ohdsi-studies/ApPhenotypeEvaluation/README.md

   cdmDatabaseSchema <- "my_cdm_v12345"
   cohortDatabaseSchema <- "my_database" # must have write access
   cohortTable <- "ap_phe_eval"
-  tempEmulationSchema <- "my_temp_schema" # add schema where temp tables will be emulated if your database platform doesn't support temp tables
+  tempEmulationSchema <- NULL # add schema where temp tables will be emulated if your database platform doesn't support temp tables

   # local settings =============================================================
   studyFolder <- "C:/ApPheEvalResults/" # will need >=250MB of disk space for all intermediary and final results files